 Are Google Analytics goals importing into Google Ads?
 This will not happen even if Google Ads and Google Analytics are linked.
 You will need to tell Google Ads to import your goals from Google Analytics.
 Once linked together, assisted click and impression and conversions should show within 24 – 48 hours (assuming conversions have occurred in GA).

 If you ever make a change in your account and want to revert back, or to see what changes have been made in the past since the account has been made, the change history feature will be your go-to spot.

 For most accounts, you can look back at the last 90 days to see what has happened to the account; longer views exist with a smaller account.
 Look for “Change History” under second left navigation in the Google Ads UI.

 Depending on the size and media spend for your Google Ads account, run a Search Query Report (SQR) every 7 – 10 days.
 Run one within the first 48 hours of taking over a new account (or doing a one-off audit) to see what negative keywords are missing or see opportunities to add new keywords into the account.
 Compile a list and set aside for later review.

 “Search Exact Match IS”

 How much share of voice are we capturing?
-The following 4 columns will help you understand how you are performing compared to competitors: Search Impr. share, Search Lost IS (rank), Search Lost IS (budget), and Search.
+The following 4 columns will show how you are performing compared to competitors: Search Impr. share, Search Lost IS (rank), Search Lost IS (budget), and Search.

 Exact Match IS

-For Brand you’ll want 90+% for “Search Impr.
+For Brand, aim 90+% for “Search Impr.
 Share” as this is mean you are capturing the majority of impressions for your brand name.
-Anything less and you either have competitors bidding on your brand terms and or you are not spending enough money.
-The latter of that can be seen by what percents are in Search Lost IS (rank) & Search Lost IS (budget).
+Anything less, and competitors are bidding on your brand terms and/or you are not spending enough money.
+The latter can be seen by what percents are in Search Lost IS (rank) & Search Lost IS (budget).